Dániel Sallói: International career

-Sallói was a member of Hungary's national U18 side from 2013-2014.
+Sallói was a member of Hungary's national U18 side from 2013–2014.
 He was a member of the U18 squad for the Václav Ježek Tournament in 2013 and debuted for the U18 team during the tournament during a 1–0 victory over Ukraine.
 The team won the bronze medal in the tournament after beating the Czech Republic 5–4 on penalties in the 3rd place match in which Sallói came on as a 46th-minute substitute.
 On 16 March 2014, he appeared in a friendly draw against Gibraltar as part of the team's preparation for the 2014 UEFA European Under-19 Championship.
 However, he was not named to the squad for the tournament because of travel restrictions on his visa while he lived in the United States.
 He has also trained with the national U21 team.

 He made his debut for the Hungary national football team on 2 September 2021 in a World Cup qualifier against England, a 0–4 home loss.
 He substituted Roland Sallai in the 66th minute.

 Personal life

 Sallói was born in Siófok, Hungary and was raised in Budapest.
 He is the son of former professional footballer and Hungarian international and current sporting director István Sallói.
 His father István had been a teammate of Sporting Kansas City manager Peter Vermes at Győri ETO FC.

 In April 2019, Sallói earned a U.S. green card which qualifies him as a domestic player for MLS roster purposes.

+In 2024, Sallói became an American citizen.